How to Calculate Interest on a Savings Account

 Where:

-R is the interest rate (in decimal)
+• R = Interest rate (in decimal)

-How much interest can you earn based on your balance
+How much interest can you earn based on your balance?

 Ways to earn more interest